SM 32x250 [2xM8] / N52 - magnetic roller

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Wide application in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: